 Executive Decree N° 37352-MINAET of 8/27/2012, published in La Gaceta N° 220 of 11/14/2012 sets the legal framework for the coordination and preparation of REDD+.
 This executive decree implements the Executive Secretariat that works as the support to the National Fund for Forest Financing in the design of National REDD+ Strategy, per the terms and conditions set forth in the FCPF Readiness Donation agreement, donation TF012692.
 This Secretariat is assigned with duties such as the development of the consultation plan, the execution of the Social and Environmental Strategic Assessment, the development of a forest reference level and the preparation of National REDD+ Strategy.
 The National Fund for Forest Financing is defined as the headquarters for the Secretariat.
 The decree also created a REDD+ Executive Committee and assigns it specific roles.
-Currently, said decree is undergoing an amendment in such a way that it clarifies the specific duties and responsibilities of the different public organizations involved in the implementation of the Emission Reductions Program, as well as other provisions related to the safeguards and participation mechanisms of the relevant stakeholders in the implementation of the Emission Reductions Program, as well as other provisions related to the safeguards and participation mechanisms of the relevant stakeholders.
-Since the aforementioned decree is still under negotiation, more explicit institutional arrangements are not included.
+Currently, said decree is undergoing an amendment in such a way that it clarifies the specific duties and responsibilities of the different public organizations involved in the implementation of the Emission Reductions Program, as well as other provisions related to the safeguards and participation mechanisms of the relevant stakeholders in the implementation of the Emission Reductions Program, as well as other provisions mechanisms of the relevant stakeholders in the implementation, more explicit institutional arrangements are not included.